Quantum Control and General Recursion beyond the Unitary Case: Operational Semantics

-\begin{definition}[Output ensemble] The \emph{output ensemble} $\mathscr{E}(c)$ of a configuration $c \in \tb{Conf}$, is defined as the multiset whose support is $ \left\{ v \in \tb{Values} \setminus \{(0,0)\} \ \middle|\ c \rightarrow v \right\} $ and where the multiplicity of each value $v$ is defined as the number of distinct derivations of target $v$. \end{definition} The value $(0,0)$ is removed as it does not necessarily have finite multiplicity, as required by the definition of a multiset, and does not provide any information on the behavior of the program.
+where $\uplus$ denotes the disjoint union of multisets. \footnote{The element $(0,0)$ is removed because it does not necessarily have finite multiplicity, as required by the definition of a multiset, and is irrelevant to program behavior.} \end{definition}